oracle/terraform-provider-oci/website/docs/d/os_management_hub_software_package.html.markdown

 # Data Source: oci_os_management_hub_software_package
 This data source provides details about a specific Software Package resource in Oracle Cloud Infrastructure Os Management Hub service.

-Returns information about the specified software package based on its fully qualified name.
+Returns information about the specified software package based on its fully qualified name (NVRA or NEVRA).

 ## Example Usage